AlessandroCorsini/AlessandroCorsini/README.md

-# I'm Alessandro Corsini MSc in Computer Science and Engineering and PhD student in Neuroscience
+# MSc in Computer Science and Engineering and PhD student in Neuroscience

 ## About Me
 I'm a PhD student in Neuroscience at the Italian Institute of Technology (CTNSC@IIT).
 I study the role of motor processes in speech perception.